LPNC-LANG/MiddleAge_LARA2024/README.md

 Code Repo for the article **"Dynamics of White Matter Architecture in Lexical Production among Middle-Aged Adults"**

-See the accompanying input and output neuroimaging data files at https://zenodo.org/doi/10.5281/zenodo.10423906
+See the accompanying repository for neuroimaging data files at https://zenodo.org/doi/10.5281/zenodo.10423906

 ***Highlights***